[2026] Climbing Mount Fuji: The Complete Guide to a Safe Experience

 There are three routes to Mount Fuji : the Yoshida Route on the Yamanashi Prefecture side, the Fujinomiya Shizuoka Prefecture , the Gotemba Route, and the Subashiri Route on the Yamanashi Prefecture side.
 Your plan will change depending on which Yamaguchi you choose to climb from.
 The Yoshida Route on the Yamanashi side is easily accessible from Tokyo and Kanagawa, and has many mountain huts and first aid stations, so even beginners can climb Fuji with peace of mind.
 This is a popular route used by 60% of all Fuji climbers, so the key to climbing is to avoid crowded weekends and consecutive holidays as much as possible.
 Be sure to check the weather forecast carefully, and postpone if rain or bad weather is expected.
 To reach the summit of Mount Fuji, we recommend a two- Tomari, one-night plan using a mountain hut.
 Mountain huts may not be accessible even if you arrive at night, so be sure to check the opening hours before using them.
 During busy times, you may not be able to stay without a reservation, so it's a good idea to check whether a reservation is required.

-Following on from last year, climbing restrictions will be put into place again in 2025 on the Yoshida Route on the Yamanashi Prefecture side (July 1st to September 10th) to prevent whirlwind climbs and overcrowding.
+In 2026, climbing restrictions will be implemented on the Yoshida Route on the Yamanashi Prefecture side (from July 1st to September 10th) to prevent impromptu climbs and overcrowding.

 As a result, the entrance gate to the hiking trail at the fifth station will be closed between 2:00 p.m. and 3:00 a.m. the following morning, and hiking will not be possible.